Gender in College Admissions – Do Men or Women have an Edge?

 The Widening Gender Gap

 In 1979, women officially overtook men as the dominant sex on college campuses.
-In 2019-20, women made up 55% of the undergraduate population in the U.S. and 60% of the graduate school pool.
-Given that that the gender demographics of the United States have not changed — the latest census shows women making up 50.8% of the country and men 49.2% — this makes for a pretty fascinating phenomenon.
+In 2021, women make up 55% of the undergraduate population in the U.S. and 60% of the graduate school pool.
+Given that that the gender demographics of the United States have not changed — the latest census shows women making up 50.5% of the country and men 49.5% — this makes for a pretty fascinating phenomenon.
 While sociologists and other scholars debate the root causes of girls’ superior school performance, we’re only focused on one thing—what it means for admissions.

 Colleges Where Men Have an Admissions Edge